OwenCochell/PaperMC-Update/README.md

 NOTE: This script can only be used for updating a [PaperMC Minecraft Server](https://papermc.io/).
 I highly recommend there implementation, as it is incredibly fast, supports multiple plugin formats, and is highly customizable.
-Consider changing if any of that sounds good to you.
+Consider switching if any of that sounds good to you.
 You can find the PaperMC documentation [Here](https://paper.readthedocs.io/en/latest/), and you can find their github page [Here](https://github.com/PaperMC).

 # Prerequisites
-You must have Python 3+ installed.
+You must have Python 3.6+ installed.
 It should come pre-installed on most linux systems.
 This script has no other dependencies, so all you need is python!
 Instructions for installation are below:

 ## Linux: